mchiasson/GLBrebis/README.md

 # GLBrebis
-A simple GL extension wrangler drop-in generator for OpenGL and OpenGL ES apps.
+STB-style single file GL extension wrangler header generator for OpenGL and OpenGL ES apps.

 this program will generate a set of highly portable ANSI C compliant OpenGL and OpenGL ES function wrangler code with any *prefix* customization that you want.
-Just generate your wrangler code, drop the two files into your project and start coding!
+Just generate your wrangler code, drop the header file into your project and start coding!
 It's as simple as that.

 This project replaces the need of using a 3rdparty library to wrangle your GL function pointers (e.g. GLEW).
 Works pretty much the same way than GLEW, but also adds GLES support, and to some useful utilities, such as `brebisGLSupport`: